neil-oliver/Major-Studio-1/dv_method/README.md

 A scatter plot is a visualization method designed to show the relationship (if any) between two variables.
 This is achieved by plotting the two points on a horizontal (X) and veretical (Y) axis using a [cartesian coordinate system](https://en.wikipedia.org/wiki/Cartesian_coordinate_system).
 Additional variables can be included through the adaptation of color, shape and size.

 ## History
+- Cartesian coordinate system developed by René Descartes in the 17th century.
+- First example made in 1833 by the English scientist John Frederick W. Herschel.
+- Estimated to be used in over 70% of scientific experiements.
+- Show to be the chart wich people perceive most accurately and quickly. ([source](https://priceonomics.com/how-william-cleveland-turned-data-visualization/)).

+### Further Reading
+The early origins and development of the scatterplot[Friendly & Denis](http://datavis.ca/papers/friendly-scat.pdf)

 ## Gathering / Plotting Data
 Either